OpenZeppelin/openzeppelin-contracts/docs/tokens.md

 ## But First, ~~Coffee~~ a Primer on Tokens

-Much of the confusion sorrounding tokens comes from two concepts getting mixed up: _token contracts_ and the actual _tokens_.
+Much of the confusion surrounding tokens comes from two concepts getting mixed up: _token contracts_ and the actual _tokens_.

 Simply put, a _token contract_ isn't anything special.
 In Ethereum, pretty much _everything_ is a contract, and that includes these token contracts.
 "Sending tokens" actually means "calling a method on a smart contract that someone wrote and deployed".
 At the end of the day, a token contract is simply a mapping of addresses to balances, plus some methods to add and subtract from those balances.